isel-leic-ave/yamlify/README.md

 ### 1.1

+You are required to implement the YAML parsing algorithm in the missing methods of the `AbstractYamlParser` class.
+Additionally, you need to implement the `newInstance` method of the `YamlParserReflect` class.
+It's important to note that methods of `AbstractYamlParser` will invoke the hook method `newInstance`, passing the necessary `Map<String, Any>`.
-Implement the `YamlParserReflect` class provided in this project to ensure it passes the provided unit tests.
+Ensure that your implementation successfully passes the provided unit tests.

 ### 1.2